Multiple Koin Modules in Android

 Using several modules

-Components doesn't have to be necessarily in the same module.
-A module is a logical space to help you organize your definitions, and can depend on definitions from other module.
-Definitions are lazy, and then are resolved only when a a component is requesting it.
+Components don't have to be necessarily in the same module.
+A module is a logical space to help you organize your definitions, and can depend on definitions from another module.
+Definitions are lazy, and they are resolved only when a component requests them.

 Let's take an example, with linked components in separate modules: